nghiango1/hello/c/arrayGetLength/README.md

-# Array
+# Array length

 Keyword: c/c++ runtimes, heap, memory, ctf, security

 I stumble upon this question: "Is it possible to get the length of a array in that have been send as ref in a function?".
-With the background from security (and a CTF enjoyer), My answer is "Yes" and here is how I done it step by step
+With the background from security (and a CTF enjoyer), my answer is "Yes" and here is how I done it step by step

 ## PoC implement